-The new students in the Law School in 1996 will be a mixture of school-leavers, graduates from other disciplines, students who have begun but not completed another university course, people who left school some time back and are making a return to a study environment, and law graduates enrolling for a postgraduate degree.
-For myself and my colleagues on the academic and administrative staff of the School, it is always a pleasure to welcome a new intake of individuals of richly varying backgrounds.
-We all hope very much that you enjoy your time at the School and that you find it to be both an intellectually stimulating School and a friendly place in which to spend a significant part of your working life.
+In 1997 the students entering UNSW Law School will be a mixture of school-leavers, graduates from other disciplines, students who have begun but not completed another university course, people who left school some time back and are making a return to a study environment, and law graduates enrolling for a postgraduate degree.
+For the academic and administrative staff of the School, it is always a pleasure to welcome a new intake of individuals of richly varying backgrounds.
+We hope that you enjoy your time at the School and that it proves to be an intellectually stimulating experience in which your personal talents find rich and fulfilling expression.